What is a Raffle?

 - No limits to how much you can charge for a ticket, and can also offer discounts for multiple buys.

-Money raised can be used for your club or community as long as it is relevant to the cause (for eg a golf club raising money to buy new equipment.
+Money raised can be used for your club or community as long as it is relevant to the cause (e.g. a golf club raising money to buy new equipment).

 - You can also raise money for charity or other good causes.